 9. Install a central pendant light.

-If you can't decide between a flush mount and a pendant light, consider a semi-flush mount instead.
-The small drop down from the ceiling will still make a statement, as proven by this living room from Rachel Halvorson Designs, without making the room feel small.
+If you can't decide between a flush mount and a pendant light, consider a semiflush mount instead.
+The small drop from the ceiling will still make a statement without making the room feel small, as proven by this living room from Rachel Halvorson Interior Design.
 The warm ambient light gives this space a cozy feel that's perfect for lounging around with a good book.

 11. Install track lighting.